Bira/octopus-carnival/_drafts/lphr-scene-02.md

 be solved in a fairly short time, others are more medium-or-long term unless we run into some amazing twists.

+I'm going to add an asterisk to a thread whenever it's advanced but not removed.
+The Path is going to get a lot of them, but it will be nice to remind ourselves of the progress we make in the others too.

 Our list of characters is:

 - The Dottari